curl/curl/docs/HELP-US.md

 wanted](https://github.com/curl/curl/labels/help%20wanted), as a sign that the bug is acknowledged to exist and that there is nobody known to work on this issue for the moment.
 Those are bugs that are fine to "grab" and provide a pull request for.
-The complexity level of these will of course vary, so pick one that piques your interest.
+The complexity level of these of course varies, so pick one that piques your interest.

 ## Work on known bugs